jfelten/knowhow-shell/README.md

     npm install knowhow-shell

+# Anatomy of a knowhow job

+Knowhow jobs are json objects that define a script to be run and any necessary inputs that are needed.
+These objects can then be fed into knowhow-shell.executeJob(job, callback) for execution.
+Knowhow-shell will trigger a 'job-complete' event when the script is finished with the script output as a variable.
+Here is a job marked up with inline explanations of each value:

+    sampleJob = {
+        "id": "MY_ID", - [mandatory] ID of your job, "working_dir": "MY_DIR", - where to run this
+     "options": { [optional] define any options here "timeoutms": 3600 - job will error out after this time in ms default is 600000 },
+    "shell": {[optional] Default shell is bash, but we can define anything to act as the shell here "command": "ssh", - for example ssh
+            "args": [ option commandline arguments - argeuments can also be added to the command line above "${USER}@${HOST}" We can reference any variables already defined in our script ],
+            "onConnect" : { - tell the shell what to do when the shell connects "responses": {
+                    "[Pp]assword": "${PASSWORD}"   For example send password if promopted },
+            "waitForPrompt" : "[$]" This tells the shell to wait for the propmt '$' to appear },
+            "onExit" : { Add exit behavior here like logginging out or closing a session "command": "exit"
+            }
+        },
+    "script": { - [mandatory] Defines the script to be run "env": { [optional]specify any environment variables in the shell here "USER": "VALUE1", - set as a shell variable but can also be referneced in the script "PASSWORD": "VALUE2", - set as a shell variable but can also be referneced in the script "GIT_PASSWORD": "VALUE3", - set as a shell variable but can also be referneced in the script "CHECKOUT_DIR": "VALUE4" - set as a shell variable but can also be referneced in the script },
+    commands: [ Array of commands to execution  Execution starts in ${working_dir}
+     {
+      command: 'rm -rf ${CHECKOUT_DIR}' first command to execute },
+     {
+      command: 'git clone $REPO_TO_CLONE $CHECKOUT_DIR', 2nd command to execute
+      responses: { - responses is RegEX/value hash where the RegEx is matched to any text in the tty "[Pp]assword": "$GIT_PASSWORD"  - send $GIT_PASSWORD if prompted with either Password or password }
+     }
+    ]
+    }
+    };

 # Usage

 Define a job and use the execute job method.
 The following events are exposed: 'command-complete','job-complete', 'job-error', 'job-update'.
 Also, job.progress is updated at minimum of each 5 seconds for tracking the progress of script.
 The script output is captured in the job-complete event.